fullmetaltac/interview-notes/devops/git.md

 origin
 ```

 We see that the cloned repository knows about a remote repository named origin.
-Let’s see if we can get more information about origin:
+Let's see if we can get more information about origin:

 ```shell
 $ git remote show origin